How to vote in the 2024 presidential primary election if you are living abroad

 Voting abroad isn't as much of a hassle as you'd think.
 It's quite easy and a good way to get your voice heard.

 Election results are not finalized until all absentee votes are counted — including those coming from citizens outside the U.S., and those votes may determine an election.
-Click here for the tl;dr version.
+Click here to register and request your absentee ballot now.

 How do I register if I am living abroad?